tunglamadm/helm-present/helm-present-final.md

 ### 4.7. create namespace

 Helm has option or flag called --create-namespace.
-This will automatically create new namespace, we don't have to crate new namespace then apply to helm command.
+This will automatically create new namespace, we don't have to create new namespace then apply to helm command.

 - Example: helm install myapache bitnami/apache --namespace myapache --create-namespace